DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

 ## Enrol DfE iPads in ASM using the reseller ID

 You need to enter the reseller ID in Apple School Manager (ASM) before you can enrol the iPads in ASM to manage them.
-Email [COVID.TECHNOLOGY@education.gov.uk](mailto:covid.technology@education.gov.uk) to find out your reseller ID.
+Email [COVID.TECHNOLOGY@education.gov.uk](mailto:covid.technology@education.gov.uk) to get your reseller ID.

 1. Go to https://school.apple.com
 2. Enter your ASM ID to login